Suján Jawai Leopard Camp

 The food at Jawai leopard camp is delicious, where meals made from organic home grown produce can be enjoyed at a vast choice of private dining setting.
 Why not try breakfast in the bush or dinner under the stars, overlooking the Jawai wilderness.
 The camp also includes various relaxation areas as well as a discreetly located spa.

 Rise early and set out in one of the camp's customized jeeps with informed guides track the path and catch a sighting of the leopards in their natural surroundings.
+Wilderness drives, nature trails perfect for keen birders.
+Cycle through the surrounding area or head to Kumbhalgarh and Ranakpur.
 On your return, head to the spa to relax and unwind with a diverse choice of treatments.
+In the evening a sunset vintage jeep ride is a perfect way to end the day.

 Jawai is located between Udaipur and Jodhpur, approximately 130km from both.
 The location allows comfortable access to the NESCO world heritage site Kumbalgarh Fort.